-As counsel to Saudi Aramco as issuer on its debut five-tranche offering of global notes worth US$12 billion.
+Represented Saudi Aramco as issuer on its debut five-tranche offering of global notes worth US$12 billion.
 The notes have been issued under its inaugural GMTN program established in 2019 and comprise US$1 billion notes due 2022, US$2 billion bonds due 2024, US$3 billion bonds due 2029, US$3 billion bonds due 2039 and US$3 billion bonds due 2049.
 J.P.
 Morgan and Morgan Stanley coordinated the issue.
 The notes were listed on the London Stock Exchange.

-The sponsors on structuring the internationally privately placed notes as part of a c.$2 billion acquisition financing of a project.
+Represented the sponsors on structuring the internationally privately placed notes as part of a c.$2 billion acquisition financing of a project.

-Nord Stream AG, the Switzerland-based owner and operator of offshore gas pipelines between Russia and Germany, on its investment-grade €628 million senior secured notes by way of indirect issuance structure, refinancing certain bank facilities under its multi-source financing platform.
+Represented Nord Stream AG, the Switzerland-based owner and operator of offshore gas pipelines between Russia and Germany, on its investment-grade €628 million senior secured notes by way of indirect issuance structure, refinancing certain bank facilities under its multi-source financing platform.

-The structuring and placement agents on options for the c.€1 billion refinancing of a solar energy operator by way of internationally placed bonds.
+Represented the structuring and placement agents on options for the c.€1 billion refinancing of a solar energy operator by way of internationally placed bonds.